hypo69/hypo/pytest/gemini - set 3/en/src/ai/gemini/html_chat/header.md

 5. **Preservation of Original State:** The `test_root_appending_to_sys_path` test now saves and restores the original `sys.path` to prevent side effects on subsequent tests.

 6. **Example Usage (Important):**  To effectively test these functions, you'll need to create a sample directory structure mirroring your project that includes the `hypotez` directory.
-The examples in the test cases demonstrate how to change the working directory to facilitate those tests.  **Without a proper directory structure, the tests might not reflect the intended behavior of the code.**
+The examples in the test cases demonStarte how to change the working directory to facilitate those tests.  **Without a proper directory structure, the tests might not reflect the intended behavior of the code.**

 **How to Run the Tests:**